raangelbeatriz/pluto_pay/README.md

 - Add real validation to the textfields, for now it only checks if the fields are empty
 - Improvement of the select and register card so the user can see an image of the card`s brand
 - Make new screens where the user can check and sort old transactions
-- Add more tests especially cubit ones
+- Add more tests, especially cubit ones
 - Connect to a real backend